phptek/silverstripe-verifiable/README.md

 ## How does it work?

-With the most basic configuration; on each page-write, a sha256 hash of selected field-data is created and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree)](https://en.wikipedia.org/wiki/Merkle_tree.
+With the most basic configuration; on each page-write, a sha256 hash of selected field-data is created and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree)](https://en.wikipedia.org/wiki/Merkle_tree).
+The true power of this module however, comes with giving developers the ability to supply their own data to be hashed and submitted.
+All developers need to is declare a `verify()` method on any decorated `DataObject` subclass, and the module will call that on every write.
+Uses of this method might be to notarise uploaded `File` objects or use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
+See the configuration section below.

 The two service classifications that fit the bill are; public blockchains (notably Bitcoin’s and Ethereum’s) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).